GrossTrevor/GatorAVL/README.md

 RemoveInorder(int n) – O(n2 log(n))

-The remove in order function calls the RemoveInorderHelper() function that recursively traverses the tree in order until it reaches the correct node posi􀆟on based on the input, then it deletes the selected node by calling Remove().
+The remove in order function calls the RemoveInorderHelper() function that recursively traverses the tree in order until it reaches the correct node position based on the input, then it deletes the selected node by calling Remove().
 Since this function works under the same logic as PrintInorder() by recursively moving though the entire tree, the distance needed to travel is entire dependent on n, so the complexity is at least linear.
 However, since RemoveInorderHelper() calls Remove() to delete the selected node, the